diogoguedes11/argorepo/README.md

 This directory contains ArgoCD application definitions for deploying various services and tools in a Kubernetes cluster.
 Each subdirectory represents a different application or service, with its own `kustomization.yaml` file for managing configurations.

-# ARGOCD configuration for kustomize
+## ArgoCD configuration for kustomize

 ```yaml
 apiVersion: v1